giocip/ARDUINO_num7/README.md

 	cout << c << " FLOAT  => "  << c.is_floating() << endl;                              //3.14 FLOAT  => 1(true)
 	cout << "----------------------" << endl;

-# Advanced logic programming snippet
+# Advanced logic programming snippets:

 	double A = -0.3; //double question //DECLARATION AND INITIALIZATION A += 0.1; A += 0.1; A += 0.1;